PriyaRoshini11/Content-Monetization-Modeler/README.md

 This project focuses on predicting YouTube Ad Revenue using **machine learning models**.

 The final solution includes:
-- A trained regression model (XGBoosting)
+- A trained linear regression model
 - A **Streamlit Web App** for predictions
 - Data preprocessing and feature engineering pipeline
 - Documentation & insights